I’m an NHS data analyst / BI developer based in Scotland.

 About this blog:

-I can’t demonstrate my work publicly, so this is a forum for me to show some R work:
+This is a forum for me to show some R work:

 - Notes to myself on things I’ve learned (the hard way) at work